mcarbonneaux/vagrant-kubeadm-cluster-mca/README.md

-# vagrant-kubeadm-cilium-ha
+# Build Multi-tier load-balancing with Kubernetes cluster with Cillium cluster

-Vagrant file to build kubernetes cluster high availibility + cilium + bgp
+This project are build around Vagrant file to build kubernetes cluster with kubeadm in high availibility, with cilium configured overlay using BGP ECMP and LoadBalancer DSR (Direct Server Return) features.

 Is to test k8s in Multi-tier load-balancing configuration.
 - BGP ECMP with cilium/metallb (stateless)